Slycir/Tourbot/README.md

 3. CAN ids for all motor controllers
 4. PID controller tuning

 Code uses template made by WPILib with changes for the motor controllers that I hope to use.
+Additionally, there are major changes to make it command-based.